-The unqualified approving opinion as to the legality of the Bonds will be rendered by Locke Lord LLP, of Boston, Massachusetts, Bond Counsel to the Commonwealth.
-The proposed form of the opinion of Bond Counsel relating to the Bonds is attached hereto as Appendix B. Certain legal matters will also be passed upon by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., of Boston, Massachusetts, as Disclosure Counsel to the Commonwealth.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Adler Pollock and Sheehan P.C., of Boston, Massachusetts.
+The unqualified approving opinions as to the legality of the Bonds will be rendered by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel to the Commonwealth.
+The proposed forms of the opinion of Bond Counsel relating to the Bonds are attached hereto as Appendix B. Certain legal matters will also be passed upon by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, as Disclosure Counsel to the Commonwealth.